diskuv/dkml-workflows-prerelease/README.md

 ./dk dkml.workflow.compilers CI GitLab Desktop
 ```

-And then commit the new files that were created:
+and then commit the new files that were created ....

 ```sh
 git add -A